 How to Grow Anaheim Peppers

-Getting informed about the basic growth requirements of the Anaheim will get help you produce a healthy, low-maintenance plant.
-Generally, Anaheim pepper growing is recommended in U.S. Department of Agriculture plant hardiness zones 5 through 12.
+Getting informed about the basic growth requirements of the Anaheim will help you produce a healthy, low-maintenance plant.
+Generally, Anaheim pepper growing is recommended in USDA plant hardiness zones 5 through 12.
 Anaheim peppers are tender vegetables, so you’ll need to wait until the soil is warm and freezes have passed to move the seedlings outdoors.